Write For Democracy Presents

 A Video Contest For New Americans

 At a time when U.S. immigrants face unprecedented challenges, we need the voices and visions of a new generation of artists and activists to power us into the future.
 That’s why Write for Democracy is offering $1,000 in cash prizes as well as free workshops and mentorships for English Language Learner high school, college and adult education students who submit a video answering the question, “Why Vote?”
-The contest is open to all immigrants who learned or are learning English as a second language—citizens or non-citizens, documented or undocumented.
+The contest is open to all U.S. residents who learned or are learning English as a second language—citizens or non-citizens, documented or undocumented.

 We chose “Why Vote?” because in a democracy, voting is the most powerful tool for defending your rights and helping your community get the services and respect it deserves.
 Immigrants make up 10% of the American population that is eligible to vote, yet they exercise this right at far lower rates than native-born Americans.
 Even if you yourself can’t vote because of age or citizenship status, you have the power to use your creativity, your passion, and your bilingual skills to encourage citizens in your community to exercise their right to vote.